+L Nathaniel Averill

-Nε thaniel Averill , (insert name) attest as a an authorized representative of thy Pharms, Inc. that the applicant has complied with the requirements of 5 C MR 500 and the guidance for licensed applicants on community y outreach, as detailed below.
-1. The Community Outreach Meeting w as held onJuly 11th, 20 018 .
-2. A copy of a notice of the time, place, address of the Marijuana Establishme city or town on June 15, 2018 and Jucalendar days prior to the meeting.
-A (please clearly label the newspaper nupload it as part of this document). ent, was published in a ne une 20, 2018 copy of the newspaper n ewspaper of general circulation in the, which was at least seven notice is attached as Attachment A 3.
-A copy of the meeting notice was also town clerk, the planning board, the co authority for the adult use of marijuar Attachment B (please clearly label th Attachment B and upload it as part of ontracting authority for the na, if applicable.
-A copy of the municipal notice in the ne municipality, and local licensing of the municipal notice is attached as 4.
-Notice of the time, place and subject of Marijuana Establishment, was mailed least seven calendar days prior to the address of the Marijuana Establishme petitioner as they appear on the most such owner is located in another city parties of interest as described in this municipal notice in the upper right had document; please only include a copy of the addressee). on June 25, 2018 community outreach meetint, and residents within 3 recent applicable tax list, or town.
-A copy of one of section is attached as Attachment and corner as Attachment , which was at eting to abutters of the proposed 800 feet of the property line of the notwithstanding that the land of any of the notices sent to abutters and tachment C (please clearly label the t C and upload it as part of this
+(insert name) attest as an authorized representative of Healthy Pharms, Inc. that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

+- 1. The Community Outreach Meeting was held on July 11th, 2018 - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on June 15, 2018 and June 20, 2018 , which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
+A copy of the meeting notice was also filed on June 20, 2018 with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document). - 4.
+Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on June 25, 2018 , which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
+A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addressee).